versionone/continuum-cli/README.md

-# ClearCode - Client Tools
+# VersionOne Continuum - Client Tools

 ## Description

-ClearCode Client is a command line toolset for accessing the ClearCode
+VersionOne Continuum Client is a command line toolset for accessing the Continuum
 REST API.
 It also provides a Python SDK for programmatically interacting with the web service.